 The edb_dynatune configuration parameter determines how Advanced Server allocates system resources.
-Specify a usage type for the Advanced Server installation to establish the initial value of edb_dynatune.
+Your selection will establish the initial value of edb dynatune.

-• Specify Development to set the value of edb dynatune to 33.
+- Specify Development to set the value of edb_dynatune to 33.
 A low value dedicates the least amount of the host machine's resources to the database server.
-This is a good choice for a development machine.

-• Specify General Purpose to set the value of edb dynatune to 66.
+This is a good choice for a development machine. - Specify General Purpose to set the value of edb_dynatune to 66.
 A mid-range value dedicates a moderate amount of system resources to the database server.
-This would be a good setting for an application server with a fixed number of applications running on the same host as Advanced Server.

-• Specify Dedicated to set the value of edb dynatune to 100.
+This would be a good setting for an application server with a fixed number of applications running on the same host as Advanced Server. - Specify Dedicated to set the value of edb_dynatune to 100.
 A high value dedicates most of the system resources to the database server.
-This is a good choice for a host machine that is dedicated to running Advanced Server.
+This is a good choice for a dedicated server host.

-Enter a value of 1, 2 or 3, or simply accept the default value of 2 (to indicate that the server will be used for General Purpose processing) and press Enter to continue.
+Enter a value of 1, 2, or 3, or accept the default value of 2 (to indicate that the server will be used for General Purpose processing) and press Enter to continue.

-Next, the Advanced Server installer prompts for a description of the system Workload Profile.
+Next, the Advanced Server installer prompts for information about the type of workload the system will be processing: